Brainlab: Stefan Vilsmeier

+Subsidiaries, Acquisitions and Spin-Offs

+Brainlab owns and collaborates with several subsidiaries.

-In 2009, Brainlab began a partnership with Voyant Health, a Tel Aviv, Israel based company founded in 2003, focusing on orthopedic technology.
-In 2011, Brainlab announced that it would acquire Voyant Health.
+In 2009, Brainlab began a partnership with Voyant Health, a Tel Aviv, Israel-based company founded in 2003, active in orthopaedic technology.
+In 2011, Brainlab acquired Voyant Health and renamed it Brainlab Israel.

-Brainlab acquired Medineering and its line of robot-assisted surgery devices on March 20, 2019.
+Brainlab acquired Medineering, a developer for application-specific robotic technologies and surgery devices, in March 2019.
+Brainlab had previously been an investor and distribution partner of Medineering for nearly three years.

 In 2020, Brainlab announced two additional acquisitions.
-The first, in January 2020, was VisionTree Software Inc., a San Diego based company that develops cloud-based, patient-centric data collection and health management solutions.
-The acquisition of Level Ex, a Chicago-based medical video game maker, was announced in June 2020.
+The first, in January 2020, was VisionTree Software Inc., a San Diego-based company that develops cloud-based, patient-centric data collection and health management technologies.

-In June 2020, the foundation of Snke OS was announced, a Brainlab subsidiary (approx. 150 employees) focused on creating the first digital health technology platform for surgery.
+The second acquisition, announced in June, was Level Ex, a Chicago-based medical video game maker.
+In 2020, Brainlab also founded its subsidiary Snke OS, a company with approximately 150 employees, aiming to create the first digital health technology platform for surgery.

-In March 2021 Brainlab procured the german company Mint Medical, which is based in Heidelberg and develops image reading and reporting software for clinical routine and research.
+In March 2021, Brainlab obtained the German company Mint Medical, which is based in Heidelberg and develops image reading and reporting software for clinical routine and research.

-In May 2022, Brainlab announced the majority acquisition of Austria-based robotic and medical device developer and manufacture MedPhoton.
-The acquisition came after an original partnership in 2020 in the field of intraoperative imaging, which resulted in the launch of a mobile imaging robot, Loop-x.
-MedPhoton will continue to operate as an independent research and development company within the Brainlab group.

-In September 2022, Brainlab announced the acquisition of Dr. Langer Medical GmbH.
-Based in Waldkrich, Germany, the family-owned company specializes in the development of intraoperative neuromonitoring solutions and related equipment for surgical interventions.
+In May 2022, Brainlab announced the majority acquisition of Austria-based robotic and medical device developer and manufacturer MedPhoton.
+The acquisition came after a partnership in 2020 in the field of intraoperative imaging, which resulted in the launch of a mobile imaging robot (Loop-X).
+MedPhoton continued to operate as an independent research and development company within the Brainlab group.
+The same year, Brainlab announced the acquisition of Dr. Langer Medical GmbH.
+Based in Waldkirch, Germany, the family-owned company is active in the development of intraoperative neuromonitoring technology and related equipment for surgical interventions.

+In June 2025, Brainlab announced the spin-off of Snke Holding SE, which includes Snke OS and Snke Xplore, formerly known as Level Ex, Mint Medical and VisionTree.

+In addition to the Brainlab Companies, Brainlab is present in several countries across Europe, North and South America, Asia, and Australia.

+Products

+Surgery

+Brainlab develops software technology for planning and navigating surgical procedures, including image enhancement and visualization tools.
+The various technologies, including image-guided surgery (for example for cranial or spinal navigation and ultrasound), robotic assistance, and intraoperative imaging platforms, are scalable and can be used for imaging, navigation, data enhancement, and data exchange.

+The software technologies for surgery include Buzz Digital O.R. and Buzz Virtual, which control the entire operating room and patient data.
+Navigation technologies feature Curve Navigation, an application for surgical navigation, and Kick, which supports navigation with optical or EM tracking.
+Additionally, Brainlab offers the Loop-X imaging robot and Cirq, a platform for robotic tasks.
+The Robotic Suite by Brainlab also enables the combination of robot Loop-X with Curve and Cirq technologies.

+Brainlab has also created the Mixed Reality Viewer, which generates hyperrealistic 3D patient data.